docker/docs/docker-hub/publish/insights-analytics.md

 ![Chart share icon](./images/chart-share-icon.png)

-Selecting the icon generates a link that gets copied to your clipboard.
+Selecting the icon generates a link that's copied to your clipboard.
 The link preserves the display selections you made.
-When someone uses the link, the **Insights and analytics** page opens and displays the chart with the same configuration as you had set up when creating the link.
+When someone follows the link, the **Insights and analytics** page opens and displays the chart with the same configuration as you had set up when creating the link.